kyuhank/MackerelStateSpace/README.md

 ## How to run the code

-1. go to the folder `Analysis`
+1. Navigate to the `Analysis` folder.

-2. run the scripts by typing `makefile` in the terminal after setting the working directory to the subfolders, `Modelfitting`, `Diagnostics`, and `EstimCheck`.
+2. Execute the scripts by entering `makefile` in the terminal, ensuring that the working directory is set to the appropriate subfolders in this order: `Modelfitting`, `Diagnostics`, and `EstimCheck`.
+Before running the Modelfitting subfolder, modify the `setup.R` script by changing `penalty=0` to `penalty=1` for the `ModelEstim.R` script. `penalty=1` enables the use of a non-degenerate estimator.

-3. the order is as follows:
+The execution order should be:
 i. `Modelfitting`
 ii. `Diagnostics`
 iii. `EstimCheck`

-*Please do not redistribute the code without the author's permission*
+## Important things to note when running the code
+- Some datasets (i.e., CPUE and length composition) were digitized from published figures in previous studies (Kim et., 2018, Jung 2019, Gim 2019) using WebPlotDigitizer (Rohatgi, 2022).
+- The data for the length composition were rounded to integers and the CPUE (Catch Per Unit Effort) to two decimal places in the actual analysis.
+However, we presented the data in its raw form for transparency regarding digitization.